Creative Writing as a Refreshment to the Soul

 Finally, since storytelling is our subject, an anecdote.

 A woman contacted me with a short manuscript, a story of a family afflicted by a hereditary disease and the struggle to convince hidebound medical professionals to pay the protagonist heed.
 The material required a good deal of outside input to develop content and a readable style.
 In the course of our “fabulation”, it became clear that a lot of the tale was anchored in the author’s experience, but an emotional heart to the story was missing and a plot thread hung out conspicuously.
 I tugged gently on that thread and a tale unravelled that lay at the core of the author’s life.
 The book when published was short-listed for a significant Canadian literary prize but the most striking outcome was the cathartic effect of the process on the author, who had been privately grieving for years.

 The power of serious storytelling rebounds on the teller.

-	Phone, e-mail or Skype me.
-I'd be delighted to speak with you, talk about the project, offer any advice I can.
+Phone, e-mail or text me.
+I'd be delighted to speak with you and talk about the practice of fabulation therapy.